Skip to content

 Explore Nymans’ woodlands and wider estate

 Nymans’ ancient woodland is a designated Site of Special Scientific Interest (SSSI), nature reserve and home to a variety of plants and wildlife.
-Here’s what to look out for.
+Find a walk to suit your needs and wander pathways down to the lake spotting wildlife and fungi as you wander.

 The Gothic ruins at Nymans, West Sussex in spring